ConAltDelete/INF221TermPaper2021/README.md

 	<Mats>: Updated README.md
 		Added an title page, because I wanted it.
 Going to attempt to work on one of the algorithms tomorrow; Warning to those with a heart condision, PEP8 will be violated in this attempt.
 		I have created the "test.py" where we can test an function and gets its average time.
 I just need to make the pipe-script to pipe every algoritm in the folder to get a table of time for each.
+20211009:
+	<Mats>: Updated README.md, and made better progressbar.
+Still need to perform a test for my `test.py` to se if everything is working, as of now everything is hypothetical.
+And I need to add an makefile argument for just updating data.
+But first testing... later...

-[^1]: One can run the commands in sequence manualy if this is not an option.
+[^1]: One can run the commands in sequence manually if this is not an option.
+[^2]: You can now an venv.